rogeraraujo/DataScience-Project3/README.md

 The techniques and strategies used for solving both tasks should be explained in Youtube videos, and each task should have its own video.

-The Jupyter notebooks contaning the requested maps are available in this repository.
+The Jupyter notebooks containing the requested maps are available in this repository.
 The Youtube videos are available in the following URLs:

 Task 3.1: https://www.youtube.com/watch?v=3Cf_WsKh9bc